Murder of Marcia King: Link to other murders

 Initially, investigators speculated regarding a potential connection between this decedent and the murder of a 27-year-old woman two months earlier, in February 1981, although police never officially linked these two murders.

-In 1985, investigators tentatively linked the murder of Buckskin Girl to a nationwide series of murders of caucasian women—several of whom were sex workers or erotic dancers—known as the Redhead Murders.
+In 1985, investigators tentatively linked the murder of Buckskin Girl to a nationwide series of murders of Caucasian women—several of whom were sex workers or erotic dancers—known as the Redhead Murders.
 However, this theory was eventually disproven.

 Some investigators also speculated that Buckskin Girl may have been the first of numerous young women murdered by a suspected unidentified serial killer who perpetrated his known murders between 1985 and 2004—many of which were of known or suspected sex workers.
 (Note: These cases were originally linked by a reporter who had discovered similarities among nine nationwide unsolved murders of young women (the majority committed in Ohio).)
 This serial killer was suspected to have murdered between seven and ten other young women.
 All the victims of this suspected serial killer had been murdered via bludgeoning or strangulation, and items of clothing or jewelry were missing from each crime scene.

-Jewelry and footwear was also missing from the crime scene of Buckskin Girl, and she had been murdered in a similar manner to these victims.
+Jewelry and footwear were also missing from the crime scene of Buckskin Girl, and she had been murdered in a similar manner to these victims.
 However, several elements of evidence were found to contradict this theory.
 There was no indication Buckskin Girl had engaged in any form of sexual activity immediately prior to her death.
 In addition, unlike many of the victims of this serial killer, she was markedly well-groomed, with a history of dental care.

 In 1991, a newly established task force convened in London, Ohio.
 This task force was dedicated to the investigation of these unsolved homicides, which had occurred in Ohio, New York, Pennsylvania and Illinois and composed of investigators from more than a dozen law enforcement agencies.